jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given I wait for AJAX to finish</code></summary>

 <br/>
-Wait for AJAX to finish
+Wait for AJAX to finish.
 <br/><br/>

 ```gherkin